TimLavers/OpenRDR/documentation/design/conditions.md

 ## Restriction clauses
-Some assertions concern only certain episodes in a case, for example Glucose values where the patient is fasting. ...
+Some assertions concern only certain episodes in a case, for example those where the patient is fasting, or those within the last few years.
+A "restriction clause" could be used to allow thi